tgquintela/tgquintela.github.io/_notes/tragedy_of_the_commons.md

 ---
-title: "Tragedy of the commons"
+title: "# Tragedy of the commons
+"
 collection: notes
 permalink: /notes/tragedy_of_the_commons
 date: 2016-06-01
-Tags:
-  - Game Theory

 ---

+# Tragedy of the commons

+2016-06-01

 The tragedy of the commons is an economic theory of a situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting that resource through their collective action.